t-mart/g13-profiles/README.md

 My Logitech G13 Gamepad profiles.

+## Profiles

+Profiles Available:

+- `default.xml`: Has my WoW bindings.
+- `wow.xml`: Also has my WoW bindings.
+(I don't use this gamepad for anything else.)
+I can't remember exactly, but I think sometimes the Default profile gets reset to the default bindings, so having this too is a good backup.

 ## Importing

-In the Logitech Gaming Software, click on the folder icon, then "Import", the select one of the XML profiles in this repo.
+In the Logitech Gaming Software, click on the folder icon, then "Import", the select one of the XML profiles in this repo under the `profiles/` directory..

 ![import](images/how-to-import.png)

 ## Exporting

-Right click on a profiles, click "Export", then choose a save path.
+Right click on a profiles, click "Export", then choose a save path, such as this repo's `profiles/` directory.

 ## Installation of Logitech Gaming Software